Building the CBD stations

 However, there will still be some unavoidable disruption at surface level and some changes to roads, tram services, and bicycle and pedestrian access will be required to deliver the project.

-Building the station at CBD North will require the temporary closure of Franklin Street between Swanston Street and Bowen Street to provide for the new station entrance.
+Building the State Library Station will require the temporary closure of Franklin Street between Swanston Street and Bowen Street to provide for the new station entrance.

 Other traffic changes at the northern end of the CBD include the permanent closure of A'Beckett Street to vehicle traffic at Swanston Street, and reduction in the number of traffic lanes on Franklin Street between Swanston Street and Elizabeth Street.

-At the southern end of the CBD, short-term partial closures of Flinders Street will be required to construct the underground pedestrian connections linking Flinders Street Station and Federation Square to the new station.
+At the southern end of the CBD, short-term partial closures of Flinders Street will be required to construct the underground pedestrian connections linking Flinders Street Station and Federation Square to Town Hall Station.
 These works may temporarily impact traffic, trams and footpaths.

 See the CBD traffic changes page for more information.